SELF-Technology/self-chain-public/docs/index.md

 We're building technology that:
 - Operates without central servers or control points
-- Encrypts everything with quantum-resistant algorithms
+- Employs quantum-resistant algorithms that are regularly updated as the threat landscape evolves
 - Gives users true ownership of their digital assets
 - Creates economic incentives for privacy and decentralization